bramu/help.trusender.github.io/_articles/creating-and-sending-push-notifications.md

 Device tokens are specific to the combination of your device and the current installation of your mobile application.
 As such, there isn’t an easy way to find this device token using your mobile – it needs to be generated programmatically.

-As part of[Configuring Mobile Push Notifications in Vero]({{site.data.links.articles.push_integration}}), device tokens will be sent across to customer profiles in Vero.
+As part of [Configuring Mobile Push Notifications in Vero]({{site.data.links.articles.push_integration}}), device tokens will be sent across to customer profiles in Vero.
 Assuming that you can install and use your mobile app on your own phone, if the integration is successful, then registering your own test customer profile by using your application should add your profile to Vero.

 You can confirm this by searching for your profile in Vero and checking if you have a device token present on your profile.

+IMAGE

 If so, you can use this profile to send and receive test messages on your own device.